amleab/amleab.github.io/AA_Final Exam.md

 This study investigates the association between institutional characteristics—namely control (public vs. private), level (2-year vs. 4-year), and HBCU (Historically Black Colleges and Universities) status—and graduation rates among Pell Grant recipients in the United States.
-Leveraging institution-level data, we conducted multiple linear regression analyses to quantify the relationship between these factors and the graduation outcomes of Pell-eligible students.
+Multiple linear regression analyses were conducted using institution-level data to quantify the relationship between these factors and the graduation outcomes of Pell-eligible students

 The results indicate that HBCU status is significantly associated with lower graduation rates for Pell recipients (β = -0.147, p < 0.001), suggesting a 14.7 percentage point